-Honestly, when Indochino first introduced the Vincero Line in 2011, I thought the suits were way overpriced.
-Sure, you get high quality Italian Reda fabrics, Bemberg linings (more breathable than the standard polyester linings) and BWF collar felts from Germany.
+Honestly, when Indochino first introduced the Vincero Line (the Vincero Line suits later simply become the premium suits) in 2011, I thought the suits were way overpriced.
+Remember, a couple of years ago, Indochino suits still sold for $299 or $399, and the introduction of the Vincero Line occurred before a more premium approach was pushed and eventually accepted by customers.
+Sure, you'd get high-quality Italian Reda fabrics, Bemberg linings (more breathable than the standard polyester linings) and BWF collar felts from Germany.
 But is that worth paying a premium?
-Starting at 599$, the Vincero suits are quite a bit more expensive than, for example, their Essential Suits priced at 379$, using fabrics sourced from Chinese mills.
+Starting at 599$, the Vincero suits were quite a bit more expensive than, for example, the Indochino Essential Suits priced at $499, using fabrics sourced mostly from Chinese mills.

 I decided to give it a shot anyway, tempted by the promised luxurious fabric, and successfully convinced myself a charcoal plaid suit was just what I needed.
-You can check if the Charcoal Plaid is in stock right here or find out about the Vincero range here (new products are added regularly).
+You can check if the Charcoal Plaid is in stock right here or find out about the Vincero range here, Indochino is adding more products regularly.
 I was also hoping that the introduction of digital cutting earlier in 2012 would make sure the fit was just as I wanted it, without a need for annoying trips to the tailor or even going for a remake.

-The Bemberg lining is perhaps not something you notice on first touch, but it's good to know it's there.
-Similar for the BWF collar felt - it's not like you run around with your collar popped, but it's good to know they used quality material.
+The Bemberg lining is perhaps not something you notice on the first touch, but it's good to know it's there.
+That is also the case with the BWF collar felt - it's not like you run around with your collar popped, but it's good to know they used quality material.

 |Indochino Vincero Charcoal Plaid Suit|

-Buttonholes and stitching overall is fine, but the sewing of the buttonholes could still be much clearer and tidier in my opinion.
-Furthermore, I would personally still love to have the option for a half-canvas and full-canvas upgrade - so far my Indochino suits held up really well (also because I avoid dry cleaning jackets), but it is just one of these things that would fit well with their high-end Vincero line.
-To clarify: Indochino now uses their own process that partly includes fusing (also parts that are usually not fused, according to a tailor).
+Buttonholes and stitching overall are fine, but the sewing of the buttonholes could still be much clearer and tidier in my opinion.
+Furthermore, I would personally still love to have the option for a half-canvas and full-canvas upgrade - so far my Indochino suits held up well (also because I avoid dry cleaning jackets), but it is just one of these things that would fit well with their high-end Vincero line.
+To clarify: Indochino now produces half-canvas suits.

-I also got a couple of new shirts, mainly because I gave away my old OTR shirts to charity and Indochino had some nice substitutes.
-Fit is really perfect for me and while they could certainly dedicate more love to the details on their shirts (stitching, fabrics), they are really solid.
+I also got a couple of new shirts, mainly because I gave away my old OTR shirts to charity and Indochino had some excellent substitutes.
+The fit is perfect for me, and while they could certainly dedicate more love to the details on their shirts (stitching, fabrics), they are solid.
 Yes, a bit too expensive at 99$, but it's just really convenient to get everything from one source.
-I settled for the wide-spread point small collar a while ago, but still wish a proper wide-spread collar could be ordered.
-The cashmere in the pic below scarf became an immediate favorite of my girlfriend, I only managed to use it once.
+I settled for the wide-spread point small collar a while ago but still wish a proper wide-spread collar could be ordered.
+The cashmere in the pic below scarf became an immediate favorite of my girlfriend; I only managed to use it once.